keboola/connection-docs/storage/tables/csv-files.md

 * TOC
 {:toc}

-All data imported to and exported from Storage have to be in the CSV format.
+All data imported to and exported from Storage has to be in the CSV format.

 In many cases, our extractors and writers take care of the necessary conversion, but sometimes you have to be aware of the supported formats -- for